Today we will all be going on a deep dive into art in Chicago. Our opening section will fully cover the best art galleries and museums near you.

 For the time being that is all we have to share about the art scene near you.
 After reading about all of those local galleries, museums, events, shows, supply stores, dealers, appraisers, walking tours, sculptures, classes, studios, and framers in your area hopefully we satisfied your queries.

 It would be great if you could use the comments section to let us know if anything on this page is dated, or if any info is not correct.
-We hope you enjoy your time at the best Chicago Art Galleries, Museums, Supply Stores or doing whatever it else you plan to do with the info.
+We hope you enjoy your time at the best Chicago Art Galleries, Museums, Supply Stores or doing whatever else you plan to do with the info.